December 15. 2020 - 6 min. reading time

 That's all still a dream of the future, isn't it?

 No, it really isn't.
 Even if it sounds like science fiction, the solutions described are already being used in buildings.
-For example, the cube berlin uses the Thing-it solution to promote sustainability in operation and to be able to run the systems more efficiently.
+For example, cube berlin uses the MazeMap Workplace solution to promote sustainability in its operations and run its facilities more efficiently.

 ...

-The panel discussion went really well, by the way.
-All the participants represented different points of view, all of which I found extremely interesting.
-However, everyone agreed on one point: much more needs to be done for sustainability in construction in the future.
-I'm pretty sure that digitalization in particular will play a central role in this.
+Incidentally, the panel discussion went really well.
+All of the participants represented different points of view, which I found extremely interesting.
+However, they all agreed on one thing: much more needs to be done in the future to promote sustainability in construction.
+I am fairly certain that digitalization will play a key role in this.

 Bibliography